-I am a director, multimedia producer, and illustrator living and working in Chicago.
+I am a creative director, multimedia producer, and illustrator living and working in Chicago.

 Through my longtime relationship with The Field Museum in Chicago, I've sought to share stories of scientific curiosity, study, and conservation with the public.
-I collaborate with interdisciplinary teams telling science stories in exhibitions spaces and also engage in narrative documentary work.
-Taking on assignments both locally and internationally, I have joined scientific expeditions in four continents.
+I've been fortunate to collaborate with interdisciplinary teams telling science stories in exhibition spaces and have also engaged in narrative documentary work, taking on assignments both locally and internationally.

 My own story begins with what I consider to be my first expedition.
 I was just a little guy.
 It was organized and led by my parents, both lovers of art, science, history, and the outdoors.
 We bungied our gear to the roof of our 1972 Dodge conversion van and set out from Southern California on the 400 mile trek north to our destination in the Sierra Nevada.
 This was my first taste of wilderness--being awed and humbled by trees so tall I couldn’t see their tops, exploring the creek running by our tent and navigating further along its uncharted path with each successive year.

 The smell of the pine forests was something I always wanted to bottle up so I could access it throughout the year when I needed to escape back to the wilderness.
 It’s this idea of tapping back into that energy I felt when I was a kid--when the world was enormous, wild, and beckoning to be explored--that continues to drive me today.